Billy Ocean (album)

 Billy Ocean is the debut studio album by the British recording artist Billy Ocean, released in 1976 by GTO Records.
 It includes the hit singles "Love Really Hurts Without You", "L.O.D.
 (Love on Delivery)" and "Stop Me (If You've Heard it All Before)".
+According to session drummer Paul Robinson, basic tracking was completed over one day.
 All three songs appeared in the UK Singles Chart in 1976.